 Building the initial supply for a marketplace is often manual work.
 You will likely end up onboarding your first 100 suppliers manually, sitting next to them as they add their offerings to your platform.
 However, meeting your first providers has several benefits: they are more likely to become engaged with your platform, you’ll get to curate the content they add, making sure it’s high quality, and you get valuable feedback on how to improve the onboarding process.
 Naturally, doing this becomes harder or downright impossible if your providers span across several cities or countries.

 Matching your initial supply with demand can be even harder than building the supply.
 Again, being in the same city as your customers helps a lot since it allows you to use local tactics.
 You can go to local events and meetups, talk to the local press (local magazines are more likely to offer visibility to a company the comes from their home city), and meet the local influencers to get them to spread the word.
+Taking a manual approach also with the matching process can have powerful benefits.

 Because manual onboarding is time-consuming, you need to find the right people to talk to.
 Stopping random people on the street or in a coffee shop is rarely a good idea.
 Focusing on a vertical helps a lot.
 For instance, Cycle.land knew they needed to target people who cycle, which resulted in them heading to meetups and communities for cyclists.
 If your marketplace is about renting everything, it is harder to justify attending a cyclist meetup, and they might have a hard time understanding why you’re there.